-Section 9 Hazardous Materials
+Hazardous Materials

 - The Intent of the Regulations

-- Bulk Tank Loading, Unloading, and Marking

-- Driver Responsibilities

-- Driving and Parking Rules
+- Hazardous Material Transportation-Who Does What?

 - Communications Rules

-- Emergencies
+- · Loading and Unloading

-- Loading and Unloading
+- · Bulk Packaging Marking, Loading and Unloading

+- Hazardous Materials-Driving and Parking Rules

+- Hazardous Materials-Emergencies

+- · Hazardous Materials Glossary

 Hazardous materials are products that pose a risk to health, safety, and property during transportation.
 The term often is shortened to HAZMAT, which you may see on road signs, or to HM in government regulations.
-Hazardous materials include explosives, various types of gas, solids, flammable and combustible liquid, and other materials.
-Because of the risks involved and the potential consequences these risks impose, all levels of government regulate the handling of hazardous materials.
+Hazardous materials include explosives, various types of gases, solids, flammable and combustible liquids, and other materials.
+Because of the risks involved and the potential consequences these risks impose, many levels of government regulate the handling of hazardous materials.

-The Hazardous Materials Regulations (HMR) is found in parts 100 - 185 of title 49 of the Code of Federal Regulations.
-The common reference for these regulations is 49 CFR 100 - 185
+The Hazardous Materials Regulations (HMR) is found in parts 100-185 of Title 49 of the Code of Federal Regulations.
+The common reference for these regulations is 49 CFR 100-185.

-The Hazardous Materials Table in the regulations contains a list of these items.
+The Hazardous Materials Table in these regulations contains a list of these items.
 However, this list is not all-inclusive.
 Whether or not a material is considered hazardous is based on its characteristics and the shipper's decision on whether or not the material meets a definition of a hazardous material in the regulations.